DanielCiccC/DanielCiccC.github.io/FINM3407/notes/lecture10.md

 ### Inappropriate Risk Adjustment.

 - Fama and French's 1992 Paper:

 Challenged the then-accepted CAPM model, suggesting it didn't work anymore.
 CAPM indicates only a security's beta should impact expected returns.
 Their data (from 1963-1990) contradicted this, showing no positive relation between stock returns and market betas.

 - Multi-dimensional Stock Risks:

 Findings suggest that stock risks have multiple dimensions, including size and the book-to-market equity ratio.
 This led to the development of the Fama-French three-factor model.

 - Anomalies' Interpretation:

 Anomalies in stock returns either indicate investor errors or improper risk adjustment.

 ### Fama-French Three Factor Model

 ![alt text](assets\IMG89.PNG)

-- Where the return on security or portfolio I at t is $R^i_t$:
+- Where the return on security or portfolio $I$ at $t$ is $R^i_t$:
 - The risk-free rate at t is   $R_{f,t}$
   - Market Return:  $R_{m ,t}$
   - Value vs. growth